Decker to follow Harris as Jets continue purge

 Now the Jets have a hole at middle linebacker.
 Potential replacements include Davis, Bruce Carter and Julian Stanford, according to Bowles.

-Bowles seemed puzzled by the decision to wait until early June, considering that waiting this long had no benefit in terms of the salary cap.
+The coach seemed puzzled by the decision to wait until early June, considering that waiting this long had no benefit in terms of the salary cap.

 "That's a good question," Bowles said.
 "Talks broke down.
 I wasn't in the meetings.
 It happened abruptly, obviously."